mantoshk234/Lock-Unlock-MAC-Using-Face-Recognition/README.md

 I have observed a few of my colleagues in the past, and also in present forget to lock their system while going somewhere.
 In some cases, this could not be safe.

 ## What it does
-It locks the MAC once it detects that you are not sitting in front of your system.
+It locks the MAC once it detects that you are not sitting in front of your system or a stranger is sitting in front of system.

 ## What I learned
 Solutions do not need to be complex to solve a problem.